opentechschool-zurich/opentechschool-zurich.github.io/_posts/2022-05-03-co-learning.md

 The usage of `std::greater` lead us to discuss the usage of anonymous functions (`[](...){return a > b;}`) for algorithms and, finally, how to sort a list of custom structure (by implementing the `<` operator and by using the anonymous function).

-As a follow up of the session, we also discussed `enum keyed lookup table` (in the context of osmocom-lib).
+As a follow up of the session, we also discussed `enum keyed lookup table` (in the context of osmocom-bb).
 This simpler snippet might be helpful for understanding how it works:

 ```c
 #include <stdio.h>